jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 Say Lambda is equal to 10,000.
 If we were to do so, we would end up fitting a model that looks roughly like this.
 Because if Lambda were very large, then the algorithm is highly motivated to keep these parameters $w$ very small and so we end up with $w_1$, $w_2$, really all of these parameters will be very close to zero.

 The model ends up being f of x is just approximately $b$ a constant value, which is why we end up with a model like this.
-This model clearly has high bias and it underfits the training data because it doesn't even do well on the training set and $J_train$ is large.
+This model clearly has high bias and it underfits the training data because it doesn't even do well on the training set and $J_{train}$ is large.
 Let's take a look at the other extreme.

 Let's say we set Lambda to be a very small value.
 With a small value of Lambda, in fact, let's go to extreme of setting Lambda equals zero.
 With that choice of Lambda, there is no regularization, so we're just fitting a fourth-order polynomial with no regularization and we end up with that curve that we saw previously that overfits the data.

-What we saw previously was when we have a model like this, $J_train$ is small, but $J_cv$ is much larger than $J_train$ or $J_cv$ is large.
+What we saw previously was when we have a model like this, $J_{train}$ is small, but $J_cv$ is much larger than $J_{train}$ or $J_cv$ is large.
 This indicates we have high variance and it overfits this data.
-It would be if we have some intermediate value of Lambda, not really largely 10,000, but not so small as zero that hopefully we get a model that looks like this, that is just right and fits the data well with small $J_train$ and small $J_cv$.
+It would be if we have some intermediate value of Lambda, not really largely 10,000, but not so small as zero that hopefully we get a model that looks like this, that is just right and fits the data well with small $J_{train}$ and small $J_cv$.

 If we are trying to decide what is a good value of Lambda to use for the regularization parameter, cross-validation gives we a way to do so as well.
 Let's take a look at how we could do so.
 Just as a reminder, the problem we're addressing is if we're fitting a fourth-order polynomial, so that's the model and we're using regularization, how can we choose a good value of Lambda?

 This would be procedures similar to what we had seen for choosing the degree of polynomial D using cross-validation.
 Specifically, let's say we try to fit a model using Lambda equals 0.
-We would minimize the cost function using Lambda equals 0 and end up with some parameters w1, b1 and we can then compute the cross-validation error, $J_cv$ of w1, b1.
+We would minimize the cost function using Lambda equals 0 and end up with some parameters w_{1}$, b_{1}$ and we can then compute the cross-validation error, $J_cv$ of w_{1}$, b_{1}$.

 Now let's try a different value of Lambda.
 Let's say we try Lambda equals 0.01.
-Then again, minimizing the cost function gives we a second set of parameters, w2, b2 and we can also see how well that does on the cross-validation set, and so on.
+Then again, minimizing the cost function gives we a second set of parameters, w_{2}$, b_{2}$ and we can also see how well that does on the cross-validation set, and so on.

-Let's keep trying other values of Lambda and in this example, we're going to try doubling it to Lambda equals 0.02 and so that will give we $J_cv$ of w3, b3, and so on.
+Let's keep trying other values of Lambda and in this example, we're going to try doubling it to Lambda equals 0.02 and so that will give we $J_cv$ of w_{3}$, b_{3}$, and so on.
 Then let's double again and double again.
-After doubling a number of times, we end up with Lambda approximately equal to 10, and that will give we parameters w12, b12, and $J_cv$ w12 of b12.
+After doubling a number of times, we end up with Lambda approximately equal to 10, and that will give we parameters w_{12}$, b_{12}$, and $J_cv$ w_{12}$ of b_{12}$.

 By trying out a large range of possible values for Lambda, fitting parameters using those different regularization parameters, and then evaluating the performance on the cross-validation set, we can then try to pick what is the best value for the regularization parameter.
 Quickly.
-If in this example, we find that $J_cv$ of W5, B5 has the lowest value of all of these different cross-validation errors, we might then decide to pick this value for Lambda, and so use W5, B5 as to chosen parameters.
+If in this example, we find that $J_cv$ of W_{5}$, B_{5}$ has the lowest value of all of these different cross-validation errors, we might then decide to pick this value for Lambda, and so use W_{5}$, B_{5}$ as to chosen parameters.

-Finally, if we want to report out an estimate of the generalization error, we would then report out the test set error, J tests of W5, B5.
+Finally, if we want to report out an estimate of the generalization error, we would then report out the test set error, $J_{test}$s of W_{5}$, B_{5}$.
 To further hone intuition about what this algorithm is doing, let's take a look at how training error and cross validation error vary as a function of the parameter Lambda.
 In this figure, I've changed the x-axis again.

 Notice that the x-axis here is annotated with the value of the regularization parameter Lambda, and if we look at the extreme of Lambda equals zero here on the left, that corresponds to not using any regularization, and so that's where we wound up with this very wiggly curve.
-If Lambda was small or it was even zero, and in that case, we have a high variance model, and so J train is going to be small and $J_cv$ is going to be large because it does great on the training data but does much worse on the cross validation data.
+If Lambda was small or it was even zero, and in that case, we have a high variance model, and so $J_{train}$ is going to be small and $J_cv$ is going to be large because it does great on the training data but does much worse on the cross validation data.
 This extreme on the right were very large values of Lambda.

 Say Lambda equals 10,000 ends up with fitting a model that looks like that.
-This has high bias, it underfits the data, and it turns out J train will be high and $J_cv$ will be high as well.
-In fact, if we were to look at how J train varies as a function of Lambda, we find that J train will go up like this because in the optimization cost function, the larger Lambda is, the more the algorithm is trying to keep W squared small.
+This has high bias, it underfits the data, and it turns out $J_{train}$ will be high and $J_cv$ will be high as well.
+In fact, if we were to look at how $J_{train}$ varies as a function of Lambda, we find that $J_{train}$ will go up like this because in the optimization cost function, the larger Lambda is, the more the algorithm is trying to keep W squared small.

 That is, the more weight is given to this regularization term, and thus the less attention is paid to actually do well on the training set.
-This term on the left is J train, so the most trying to keep the parameters small, the less good a job it does on minimizing the training error.
-That's why as Lambda increases, the training error J train will tend to increase like so.
+This term on the left is $J_{train}$, so the most trying to keep the parameters small, the less good a job it does on minimizing the training error.
+That's why as Lambda increases, the training error $J_{train}$ will tend to increase like so.

 Now, how about the cross-validation error?
 Turns out the cross-validation error will look like this.
 Because we've seen that if Lambda is too small or too large, then it doesn't do well on the cross-validation set.